-Radical Expressions/Equations (0.75 0.50 1) DMA 010 through DMA 070 None
+DMA 080 Radical Expressions/Equations (0.75 0.50 1)

-This course provides a conceptual study of the manipulation of radicals and the application of radical equations to real-world problems.
-Topics include simplifying and performing operations with radical expressions and rational exponents, solving equations, and determining the reasonableness of an answer.
+This course provides a study of problems involving algebraic representations of the manipulation of radical expressions and the application of radical equations.
+Topics include simplifying and performing operations with radical expressions and rational exponents, solving radical equations, and determining the reasonableness of a solution.
 Upon completion, students should be able to find algebraic solutions to contextual problems with radical applications.
+(F. Sp.
+S.)